kmccarp/rewrite-launchdarkly/docs/clearing-out-feature-flags.md

 Feature flags are a great enabler for teams and companies.
 They allow you to run quick experiments by only showing a new feature to a subset of users.
 That way you can measure the impact, and make an informed decision on the best path forward for all users.
-Additionally they allow you to decouple deploying a feature from when it's enabled, reducing risk and allowing you roll out when convenient.
+Additionally they allow you to decouple deploying a feature from when it's enabled, reducing risk, and allowing you roll out when convenient.

 Feature flags are often enabled through integration with a vendor SDK, to check at runtime if a feature is enabled in a particular context.
 Based on the response from the vendor API call, folks might see the result of either side of a conditional.

 ### A practical example
-Consider for example that one would like to run an experiment to see if search results passed through an AI model are better than a more traditional ranked search.
+Consider for example that one would like to run an experiment to see if search results returned by an AI model are better than a more traditional ranked search.
 One can define a feature flag key, enable that feature flag for a certain segment of users, and track whether they are more likely to opt for the results presented.
 The below example uses the SDK from our friends at LaunchDarkly as an example.